 So, you want to write an article, or create a video for our social media platforms?
 Great!
 Here’s a handy guide, to help you know more about what we’re looking for (and also what we aren’t looking for).

 How to Pitch the Order of the Good Death

-Our advocacy centers on the ways we think about, remember, and interact with our dead, with a focus on ensuring all people have access to a good death, and the resources needed to achieve it, so the articles we publish will reflect this.
+Our advocacy centers on the ways we think about, remember, and interact with our dead, with a focus on ensuring all people have access to a good death, and the resources needed to achieve it, so the articles and videos we publish will reflect this.
 We do not feature pieces that have been published elsewhere.

 How to Pitch

 Email pitches to our editor and director, Sarah Chavez at submissions(at)orderofthegooddeath.com

 Be sure to include “pitch” in your subject line.
 If your pitch is about a current event or timely subject, you can also include “time sensitive” in your subject line and we’ll do our best to look it over ASAP.

 In 2-3 paragraphs let us know why your piece is a perfect fit for The Order, and give us some details.
 Don’t forget to tell us why you are the best person to write it, or what particular insight you’ll be able to lend to the subject.

 Include links to previously published works, preferably things that are similar to your pitch, (for example, don’t send us something from an academic journal if you’re pitching a personal essay, if possible).
 Do not send attachments.

 Some things to keep in mind: